nkc-137/nkc-137.github.io/academics.md

 permalink: /academics
 ---

-I am first year Master's student in Computational Science Engineering and Mathematics program at UT Austin.
-I am pursuing minro
+I am planning to focus my studies in applied mathematics and statistics and I have taken a bunch of math courses in my first semester at UT.

 # Education